Het Nationale Ballet

 Royal Ballet of Flanders

-Born in 1940 January 22, Feliksdal began his professional dance training 1954-1958 in classical ballet and modern dance by well known Dutch pedagogues such as Florrie Rodrigo, Ineke Sluiter and Lucas Hoving (Lemon Company N.Y.C.).
-He continued his education in 1959-1960 with Pieter van der Sloot in Rome and finished his studies at the Marie Rambert school of ballet in London.
-In sept.
-1960 he joined Het Nederlands Ballet from Sonia Gaskell.
-In the following year 1961 he joined the new National Ballet of the Netherlands under direction of Sonia Gaskell and since 1965 with co-artistic director Rudi van Dantzig.
-Other teachers and choreographers he worked with were Nathalia Orlowskaya, Vitaly Ossins, Igor Belski, Hector Zaraspe, Roland Casenave, Karel Shook, Leonid Massine, Maurice Béjart, George Balanchine, John Taras, Pearl Lang, Kurt Jooss and Rudi van Dantzig.
+Born January 22, 1940, Benjamin Feliksdal began his professional dance training in 1954-1958 in classical ballet and modern dance with well-known Dutch pedagogues such as Florrie Rodrigo, Ineke Sluiter, and Lucas Hoving (Lemon Company NYC).
+He continued his education in 1959-1960 with Pieter van der Sloot in Rome and finished his studies at the Marie Rambert School of Ballet in London.
+In September 1960, Feliksdal joined Het Nederlands Ballet.
+The following year, 1961, he joined the new National Ballet of the Netherlands under the direction of Sonia Gaskell and, starting in 1965, under co-artistic director Rudi van Dantzig.
+Other teachers and choreographers he worked with included Nathalia Orlowskaya, Vitaly Ossins, Igor Belsky, Hector Zaraspe, Roland Casenave, Karel Shook, Leonid Massine, Maurice Béjart, George Balanchine, John Taras, Pearl Lang, Kurt Jooss, and Rudi van Dantzig.

-Feliksdal was several times invited to join the international panel of jury members:
+Feliksdal was invited to join the international panel of jury members several times, including:

 TanzOlymp 2015 International Ballet Festival

 Ballet Competition Varna 2010

 International Ballet Competition Varna 1996

 Concours International De Danse de Paris, France 1994

 Member of the International Dance Council Conseil International De La Danse CID- Unesco.

 [sponsored by Eric Mulkwsky]